kuldeep114/alldomain-assignment/README.md

 for react -

-    . go inside the frontend folder and run "npm install" . run the frontend with "npm start" inside frontend
+    . go inside the frontend folder and run "npm install" . run the project with "npm start" inside frontend